jsal13/blog/md/elasticsearch-tutorial-01.md

 It looks like our fields are in `my_documents > mappings > properties`.
 I'm not sure what the "keyword" property is, but it did get the date field right and everything else looks okay.
 Let's move on.

-The tutorial tells us that, while I _can_ ingest documents this way, realistically I will want to use the `bulk` method to ingrest a bunch of documents at once.
+The tutorial tells us that, while I _can_ ingest documents this way, realistically I will want to use the `bulk` method to ingest a bunch of documents at once.
 Makes sense to me.
 I'll plop it in the `Search` class:

 ```python
 class Search: